Allan Simonsen: Club career

+Vejle

 Born in Vejle, Simonsen started playing football with Vejle FC, before he joined the youth team of local top-flight club Vejle BK (VB) in 1963.
 He made his senior debut for VB on 24 March 1971 in a 3–1 home win against Karlskoga FF.
 He won the 1971 and 1972 Danish championship with the club, as well as the 1972 Danish Cup to complete The Double.
 Following an impressive three goals in six matches at the 1972 Summer Olympics, Simonsen moved to Germany to play professionally for defending German Bundesliga champions Borussia Mönchengladbach.

 Borussia Mönchengladbach

 In his first two seasons with Borussia Mönchengladbach, Simonsen had a hard time, as he only played a combined 17 games and scored two goals.
 However, he was part of the team which won the 1972–73 German Cup trophy.
 He broke into the starting line-up for the 1974–75 season.
 He played all 34 games of the season, and scored 18 goals as Mönchengladbach won the Bundesliga championship.
-Simonsen also scored ten goals in 12 games in the international 1974–75 UEFA Cup competition, including two goals in the 5–1 final victory against FC Twente.
+Simonsen also scored ten goals in 12 games in the international 1974–75 UEFA Cup competition, including two goals in the 5–1 final victory against Twente.
 In the following season, Simonsen scored 16 goals as Mönchengladbach regained the Bundesliga in the 1975–76 season.
 He scored four goals in six games of the international 1975–76 European Cup competition, before Mönchengladbach were eliminated in the quarter-finals by Spanish team Real Madrid on the away goals rule.

 1977 was the greatest year in Simonsen's career.
 In the 1976–77 European Cup, Simonsen helped Mönchengladbach to the 1977 European Cup Final against English team Liverpool.
 In the final, Simonsen scored a memorable goal from a powerful shot to level the game at 1–1, but Mönchengladbach eventually lost 3–1.
 He was subsequently named the 1977 European Footballer of the Year, becoming the first Danish player to win that award.
 The race was tight, Simonsen edged past English forward Kevin Keegan by three points and French midfielder Michel Platini by four points to win the prestigious prize.
 The win was notable in that Simonsen's native Denmark was not among the top footballing nations in the 1970s, leaving little room for him to impress at the international tournaments.

-In the following two Bundesliga seasons, Simonsen continued his prolific goalscoring, as Mönchengladbach finished 2nd and 8th respectively.
+In the following two Bundesliga seasons, Simonsen continued his prolific goalscoring, as Mönchengladbach finished second and eighth respectively.
 He won another international trophy with Mönchengladbach in 1979, when he scored eight goals in eight games to guide the club to the final games of the 1978–79 UEFA Cup.
 He scored the deciding goal in the 2–1 1979 UEFA Cup Final win against Red Star Belgrade.
-Simonsen had been approached by Spanish club FC Barcelona in 1978, but Mönchengladbach refused to let him go.
-Instead, Simonsen waited for his contract to expire and moved to FC Barcelona in 1979, rejecting offers from Hamburger SV, Juventus, and several Arabian clubs.
+Simonsen had been approached by Spanish club Barcelona in 1978, but Mönchengladbach refused to let him go.
+Instead, Simonsen waited for his contract to expire and moved to Barcelona in 1979, rejecting offers from Hamburger SV, Juventus, and several Arabian clubs.